 Screenwriter: Richard Matheson

-Our Review: Roger Corman Poe Cycle
+Our Discussion: Roger Corman Poe Cycle

 The Raven is one of my favorite horror comedies.
 It has nothing to do with the poem, of course.
 But it’s hard not to have fun hanging out for an hour and a half with Vincent Price, Peter Lorre, Boris Karloff, and Hazel Court (The Curse of Frankenstein).
 It isn’t quite up to the best of the other Poe Cycle films (eg, The Masque of the Red Death), but it’s still good.
 Jack Nicholson plays Lorre’s son.
 (Sure.
 Why not?)